kaist-cp/helpdesk/README.md

 #### After meeting

-- When every meeting is over, organize action items and pin it on mattermost(team channel or DM).
+- When every meeting is over, organize action items and pin it on mattermost (Team channels or DM).

 - Guideline for organizing action items.

-    + Title: Date(MM/DD/YYYY) Name(or team) Action items
+    + Title: Date(MM/DD/YYYY) Name(or team) Action items.

         * Action item 1